AI Agent Skill

 Axioms of the Essential

-These are the universal rules we use to judge every design choice.
-We move beyond "style" and into the realm of architectural logic for the web.
+These are the universal rules applied to judge every design choice.
+This approach moves beyond "style" and into the realm of architectural logic for the web.

-• Proximity and Void: Whitespace is your most powerful structural tool.
-Use it actively to group, separate, and guide the eye.
+• Proximity and Void: Whitespace is a powerful structural tool.
+It is used actively to group, separate, and guide the eye.

 • Paradox of Choice: Limit options to increase clarity and intent.
-Fewer choices lead to better decisions and faster actions.
+A dashboard with 50 toggles isn't "powerful"; it's an admission of architectural failure.

 All 6 Axioms in Practice

-Axioms 1–4 are demonstrated through the designer profiles above: Justification and The Silent Grid through Mies van der Rohe, Material Honesty through Sullivan, Typographic Dominance through Rams & Ive.
+Axioms 1–4 are demonstrated through the designer profiles above: Justification through Mies van der Rohe, Material Honesty through Sullivan, Typographic Dominance through Rams & Ive, and The Silent Grid through Vignelli.
 The two remaining axioms require a direct visual comparison to be fully understood:

 Axiom 5 — Proximity and Void